chingdaotze/actuarial-model/docs/source/tutorial_pt2.rst

   - An insurance contract might have:
      - A premium payment.
      - A cash surrender value.

   - A person might have:
      - An attained age.
      - A marital status.
-  - An economic index might have:
-     - A volatility.
-     - An index value.

   Projection entities also define functions that operate on projection values.
 For example:

   - An insurance contract might define:
      - A premium payment function, which adds a premium payment to the contract.
      - A surrender function, which triggers a surrender calculation and benefit release.

   - A person might define:
      - A death function, which triggers a death benefit calculation and benefit release on a life insurance product.
      - A marriage function, which alters the marital status.
-  - An economic index might have:
-     - A progression function, which projects the index value forward in time using a Wiener process.

   Projection entities can also be `nested <https://en.wikipedia.org/wiki/Nesting_(computing)>`_.
   That is, projection entities can also contain other projection entities.
 For example: